 Code A. Tax-exempt interest income.
 Report on your return, as an item of information, your share of the tax-exempt interest received or accrued by the corporation during the year.
-Individual shareholders include this amount on Form 1040, line 2a.
+Individual shareholders include this amount on Form 1040 or 1040-SR, line 2a.
 Generally, you must increase the basis of your stock by this amount.